solana-foundation/developer-content/content/courses/connecting-to-offchain-data/verifiable-randomness-functions.md

 }
 ```

-#### 9. Get Out of Jail
+### 9. Get Out of Jail

-Now that we have the `VrfClientState` account initialized, we can use it in the
+Now that we have the `VrfClient` account initialized, we can use it in the
 `get_out_jail` instruction.
 Create a new file called `get_out_of_jail.rs` in the
 `/instructions` folder.